‘Anti-Maudet’ initiatives launched in Geneva

-Two initiatives have been launched in Geneva that would permit a cantonal minister or magistrate to be removed from office.
+Two proposals have been launched in Geneva that would permit a cantonal government member or magistrate to be removed from office.
 One directly targets Pierre Maudet, who is under investigation for the alleged accepting of benefits.

-Swiss public radio, RTS, reported on Tuesday that campaigners can start collecting signatures for two initiatives, launched on Monday, aimed at facilitating the removal of a sitting cantonal minister.
+Swiss public radio, RTS, reported on Tuesday that campaigners can start collecting signatures for two initiatives at a cantonal level, launched on Monday, aimed at facilitating the removal of a sitting government members.

 Both proposals are linked to the so-called ‘Maudet affair’, which has seen the Geneva minister under investigation by the Attorney General’s Office since August 2018, in a case involving a 2015 visit toexternal link a Formula 1 race in the United Arab Emirates.